**In May 2021 we will be MOVING to our new, much bigger, location!

 I really began to enjoy obedience classes and working with her (primarily because she was so eager to work!).
 We started to see her potential, and we started to doubt our decision to re-home her.
 We also learned that peanut butter in a kong in her kennel prevented us from having to touch her collar to kennel her, and we learned techniques to make touching her collar a positive experience.
 We made the decision to keep her, and we got her off of the list before her number was called.
 We finished obedience class and decided to take on the Canine Good Citizen class.

 After she earned her Canine Good Citizen certificate, we were encouraged to try obedience training.
 I didn't know what it was or what to expect, but she had become SUCH a better dog that we decided to try it.
 The Good Dog Center introduced us to a hobby that I didn't know existed.
-Herky has since earned her Beginner Novice and Novice Obedience titles.
-She has 2 of her 3 legs of her Open title and is training at the Utility level.
+Herky has since earned her Beginner Novice, Novice, and Open Obedience titles.
+She is training at the Utility level.
 Our new hobby and our bond got me through my husband's brain cancer diagnosis and treatment and the loss of my father and continues to get me through balancing work, family, and life.
 Our experience with the Good Dog Center has truly been life-changing.
 We have learned that training is FUN and ESSENTIAL.
 We have established fabulous friendships.
 I honestly cannot imagine my life without Herky, and I feel thankful EVERYDAY for the Good Dog Center, it's amazing instructors, and what it has taught Herky and me!!!"

 Thank you for visiting the Good Dog Center website.
 We are located in Decorah, in beautiful northeast Iowa.
 Please enjoying browsing our pages and give us a call or send us an email if you have questions.
 We look forward to hearing from you!